Tour start → end dates | Price | Enquire |

 Why You'll Love this Tour

 This Cape Town to Kenya and Gorillas Epic Comfort Adventure provides a broad insight into Southern and Eastern Africa’s grandest attractions.
-We leave from the scenic city of Cape Town and head off to Mount Kilimanjaro, exploring the gigantic sand dunes in ancient deserts and relax on golden beaches on the tropical island of Zanzibar.
-The mighty Victoria Falls is next on the list before journeying to the Chobe River, viewing the majestic Ngorongoro Crater and the infinite Serengeti plains.
+We leave from the scenic city of Cape Town and head off to Nairobi, exploring the gigantic sand dunes in the ancient deserts of Namibia, and relax on golden beaches of Malawi and on the tropical island of Zanzibar.
+We visit the mighty Victoria Falls and search for leopard in South Luangwa National Park along the way.
+We go on safari in the Serengeti and Masai Mara and trek the mountains of Uganda in search of gorillas.
+We visit 8 countries in 56 days, and it will be a wildlife and cultural adventure you will never forget!!

 Tour Price